 CERT Basic Training

-The CERT Basic Training is a base level course that teaches you how to prepare for and respond to emergencies and disasters so you can safely help yourself and those around you in times of crisis.
-Classes consist of sixteen contact hours and may be held over a weekend or over the course of several weeks.
-Classes are free and open to all individuals 19 years and older.
+The CERT Basic Training is a 20-hour base level course that teaches you how to prepare for and respond to emergencies and disasters so you can safely help yourself and those around you in times of crisis.
+A class may be delivered in one weekend or over the course of several weeks.
+There's no cost to attend, but you must be at least 19 years old.
 Once completed, additional training and volunteer opportunities are available for those interested.

 If you have any questions, feel free to contact the CERT Coordinator, Tandra Paulson, at (402) 593-5794 or firstname.lastname@example.org.